Grantmaking and Stakeholder Communication

 What are some of the ways nonprofits are thinking creatively and reaching out to communities while serving their mission?

 Some nonprofits are serving on the front lines in order to meet urgent health and social service needs.
 Organizations like Gleaners and Kids’ Food Basket are working to bring food to children out of school, expanding upon their existing operations through increased donations and volunteers.

 Other nonprofits and institutions are thinking about their missions in new creative ways.
-While museums are closed and public performances cancelled, arts institutions are being creative about reaching audiences at home, where entertainment may be greatly needed in social distancing conditions.
-The Metropolitan Opera announced that it is launching a “Nightly Met Opera Stream” for free.
-PBS Kids has built upon its strengths in educational programming to offer daily activities and tips for children home from school.
+While some museums remain closed and venues have had to cancel in-person public performances, many arts institutions have found creative ways to reach audiences virtually.
+As examples, the Metropolitan Opera launched a “Nightly Met Opera Stream” for free and PBS Kids built upon its strengths in educational programming to offer daily activities and tips for children home from school.

 Back to Top